C. Stewart Verdery, Jr.

-Joseph focuses on policy issues mainly in the tech, telecoms, agriculture, and cyber security arenas.
+Joseph focuses mainly on tech, telecommunications, cybersecurity, and immigration issues.
 Prior to joining Monument, Joseph served as legislative counsel for a boutique lobbying and communications firm, advising clients on issues including tax, tech, agriculture, and criminal justice reform.
 Prior to that, he cut his teeth working on various campaigns.
 Joseph is a graduate of the College of Charleston and the University of South Carolina School of Law.

 Courtney Green Knittle

 Courtney Knittle combines her passion for government and her business savvy to support Monument Policy’s business development, communications and marketing efforts.
 She brings experience in digital marketing and online communications to the task of executing modern, multi-faceted campaigns for Monument’s clients.
 She has a knack for all things social and loves to leverage the latest trends to bolster the firm and our client’s online presence.
 Prior to coming to Monument, Courtney managed digital campaigns and online fundraising for Vertical Strategies, a digital marketing firm.
 Courtney’s experience in political and grassroots organizing gives her an addition skillset that often assists in meeting client’s advocacy and issue campaign goals.
 As a Tennessee native, she got her start in the office of Congressman Phil Roe (TN-01).
 Courtney is a graduate of Wofford College in Spartanburg, SC and holds her Master of Arts in Business Management from Wake Forest University School of Business.
 She lives in Arlingon, VA with her husband Scott.